jasonraimondi/jasonraimondi.com/content/posts/2018-10-10-getting-rid-of-hiccups.md

----
-layout: post
-title: Getting Rid of Hiccups
-date: 2018-10-10T14:54:00 -0700
++++
+title = "Getting Rid of Hiccups" date = 2018-10-10
-excerpt: "I found this the other day when I had the hiccups a few different days.
-Posting it here because it worked amazing and I do not ever want to forget this technique."
+description = "I found this the other day when I had the hiccups a few different days.
+Posting it here because it worked amazing and I do not ever want to forget this technique." tags = [ "misc" ]
-tags: misc
----
++++

 I found this the other day when I had the hiccups a few different days in a row.
 Posting it here because it worked amazing and I do not ever want to forget this technique.